 For more information, please contact the academic affairs office or the philosophy department.

-3+3 Programs with Drake University and the University of Iowa
+3+3 Programs with Creighton, Drake and the University of Iowa

-Clarke University has agreements in place with both Drake University and the University of Iowa that allow undergraduate students at Clarke to earn both their bachelor’s and law degrees in six years.
+Clarke University has agreements in place with Creighton University, Drake University and the University of Iowa that allow undergraduate students at Clarke to earn both their bachelor’s and law degrees in six years.

-The 3+3 programs allow qualified undergraduates from Clarke admission to the Drake Law School or the University of Iowa College of Law after the conclusion of their junior year, and the credits earned during their first year of law school will also apply to their undergraduate degree.
+The 3+3 programs allow qualified undergraduates from Clarke admission to the Creighton School of Law, Drake Law School or the University of Iowa College of Law after the conclusion of their junior year, and the credits earned during their first year of law school will also apply to their undergraduate degree.
 They would receive their bachelor’s degree from Clarke University.

-The program will allow Clarke students to apply to the Drake Law School or the University of Iowa College of Law at the start of their junior year, instead of their senior year.
+The program will allow Clarke students to apply to the Creighton School of Law, Drake Law School or the University of Iowa College of Law at the start of their junior year, instead of their senior year.
 If they are accepted, they would begin attending law school during what would have been their senior year.

 Clarke 3+3 students who are accepted into the Drake Law School will be guaranteed a $5,000 scholarship for each of their three years at Drake.